mon/ifs_layeredfs/data_mods/MOD_README.txt

 Special case: IFS files that do not exist
   IFS LayeredFS cannot create IFS files out of nothing Either use a packed ".ifs", or modify an existing file with "_ifs"

+Special case: "texbin" files (.bin textures from Jubeat and Gitadora) Texbin file contents can be modded by deleting ".bin" and creating a folder.
+  (This is the folder name you get by using gitadora-texbintool to extract a .bin file) Replacement images must match the dimensions of the image they are replacing
+    If not, the error is logged and the image is not used Images that do not exist in the original .bin will be added to its texture list Gitadora's fancy texture packing/arrangement is handled automatically

+Special case: "texbin" files that do not exist
+  Unlike IFS files, LayeredFS will create a .bin file for you even if the original does not exist!

 Special case: XML files
   XML files with the same name as the default will be used normally